PatrikRasch/top-wheres-waldo/README.md

 - Not mobile friendly
 - Missing a more functional timer, currently only runs in pure seconds
 - Works, but doesn't scale well on wide and ultrawide monitors
-- Misses proper form validation for name input
+- Doesn't have proper form validation for name input
 - Has no censorship for names
-- Overall design is lacking
+- Has an overall lacking design